Peanut Sauce

 Understanding the key chemical compounds helps explain why peanut sauce pairs well with certain ingredients.

-Alkaloid from chili peppers creating heat and activation sensation on palate with lingering warmth
+Alkaloid from chili peppers creating the warming heat sensation and perceived spiciness

 Quick Tips